wp-e-commerce/WP-e-Commerce/readme.txt

 * Live updating shopping cart (put it wherever you want)

 = Additional Modules =
-* Gold Cart & Grid Module – adds more options and functionality to your store
+* Gold Cart & Grid Module â€“ adds more options and functionality to your store
-* Drop Shop – an incredibly snazzy way for buyers to add products to their cart, via a simple drag n drop process.
+* Drop Shop â€“ an incredibly snazzy way for buyers to add products to their cart, via a simple drag n drop process.
-* Mp3 Audio Player – Preview audio clips on your website
+* Mp3 Audio Player â€“ Preview audio clips on your website
-* NextGen Gallery Buy Now Buttons – turns your NextGen gallery into an ecommerce solution
+* NextGen Gallery Buy Now Buttons â€“ turns your NextGen gallery into an ecommerce solution
-* Product Slider – Display your products in a new and fancy way
+* Product Slider â€“ Display your products in a new and fancy way
-* Members Only Module – Create pay to view subscription sites
+* Members Only Module â€“ Create pay to view subscription sites

 For more information visit [http://getshopped.org](http://getshopped.org "http://getshopped.org")